-Particulars As at March 31, 2022 As at March 31, 2021 a.
-Principal amount due - 51.10 b.
+40 101101101 Particulars As at As at March 31, 2023 March 31, 2022 a.
+Principal amount due 0.53 - b.
 Interest due on above - - C. Interest paid during the period beyond the appointed day - - d.
 Amount of interest due and payable for the period of delay in making payment without adding the interest specified under the Act. - - e.
 Amount of interest accrued and remaining unpaid at the end of the period - - f.
-Amount of further interest remaining due and payable even in the succeeding years, until such date when the interest dues as above are actually paid to small enterprises for the purpose of disallowance as a deductible expenditure under Sec.23 of the Act - -
+Amount of further interest remaining due and payable even in the succeeding years, until such date when the interest dues as above are actually paid to small enterprises for the purpose of disallowance as a deductible expenditure under Sec.23 of the Act -

-Note: The above information and that is given in 'Note-18' Trade Payables regarding Micro and Small Enterprises has been determined on the basis of information available with the Company and has been relied upon by the auditors.
+Note: The above information and that is given in 'Note-18' Trade Payables regarding Micro and Small Enterprises has been determined on the basis of information available with the Group and has been relied upon by the auditors.